budermike/neural-ode-galaxy-gen/01_foundations/README.md

 ### Trace Cheating (main open problem)

-The biggest current issue is trace cheating: the model exploits the trace of the Jacobian to drive delta_log_p artificially large, causing the NLL loss to diverge toward -∞ instead of learning the target distribution.
+The biggest current issue is trace cheating: the model exploits the Jacobian trace to drive delta_log_p artificially large, causing the NLL loss to diverge toward -∞ instead of learning the target distribution.
 Addressed with FFJORD regularization, Hutchinson trace estimation and gradient clipping, partially resolved but not fully stable.